srfi-explorations/r7rs-srfi/README.md

 Every SRFI needs corresponding test file in [test repository](https://github.com/srfi-explorations/srfi-test).
 The test file needs to be named N.scm.
+If you dont use SRFI-64 for testing then port your preferred test library first to be portable on all all implementations.

 Add the SRFI number into srfis.scm.